Gammaglobulino/DevProfile/README.md

 # DevProfile
-# This is a full Android App develped with Android Studio and Kotlin.
+# This is a full Android App developed with Android Studio and Kotlin.